English Language and Literature Reading List

 2. Reading and Resources

-n.b.
-You will need to buy a copy of Mitchell and Robinson / Burrow and Turville-Petre / Treharne (listed below).
+You will need to buy a copy of Mitchell and Robinson / Burrow and Turville-Petre / Treharne (all listed below).
 Once at Oxford, you will have access to many extensive University libraries, including the Bodleian Library, the English Faculty Library, and your College Library.
 The Bodleian is a ‘legal deposit’ library, meaning it contains a copy of every book published in the UK and Ireland!
 You will be able to use SOLO, Oxford’s library catalogue to search for physical books (among its many other functions).
 Many books are now available as e-Books on SOLO, although it is crucial to develop your skills in navigating libraries and physical books.

 If you have trouble sourcing any of the items listed below before you arrive in Oxford, especially those under ‘essential summer reading’, please email me and I shall do my best to help.